Cystoid Macular Edema

-While this condition does not cause any pain for most patients, it causes increasingly blurry vision, especially when reading.
-This usually occurs about two to eight weeks after cataract surgery.
-Vision may also be distorted, with straight lines appearing wavy, and may be tinted pink as well.
+Cystoid macular edema (CME) is a condition that involves the accumulation of fluid within the layers of the macula, the central part of the retina that gives us the vision to see fine details.
+While this condition does not cause any pain for most patients, it reduces central vision and impacts fine visual tasks such as reading.
+Vision may also be distorted, with straight lines appearing wavy, and color saturation may also be altered.
 Peripheral vision is usually not affected by this condition.

 In many cases, patients report a history of recent eye surgery, such as cataract surgery.
 In these patients, post-operative inflammation promotes the leakage of fluid from tiny blood vessels in the macula.
 Other common causes of CME include diabetic retinopathy, wet age-related macular degeneration, uveitis, and retinal vascular disease.
 CME can also occur due to mechanical traction from a macular pucker.
 Less common causes include past exposure to radiation, retinitis pigmentosa, and intraocular tumors.

 What are the Treatment Options?

 Your doctor may perform a fluorescein angiogram and/or an optical coherence tomogram (OCT) to confirm the diagnosis and begin the proper treatment.
 Treatment selection is based on the severity of the condition and the individual patient, and may include: